IEEE754 Floating point conversion in C and 68k assembler

 billionaire, you still want a cent accurate account balance.

-of a floating point bit pattern is used as "fixed point"
+floating point bit pattern is used as "fixed point" mantissa (or

-mantissa (or fraction).
+fraction).
 A smaller part is used as exponent.
+The well known

-IEEE754 floating point number uses 24 bits for
+32bit IEEE754 floating point number uses 24 bits for mantissa

-mantissa with mantissa sign and 8 bits for exponent with
+with mantissa sign and 8 bits for exponent with exponent sign.

-floating point (FP) hardware can directly add, subtract,
+A computer with floating point (FP) hardware can directly add,

-floating point numbers between radix 2 and radix 10 is done
+conversion of floating point numbers between radix 2 and radix 10

 point unit.